 By creating your key personas and building out content that answers their pain points, you’re able to nurture visitors to your site, and then all the way through the lead generation funnel.
 The inbound methodology uses lead scoring to make sure your prospects are a good fit before they become marketing-qualified leads and then sales-qualified leads.
 Within the lead scoring process, you’ll be able to see what pages your potential customers have visited, which blogs they’ve read and what forms they’ve completed, so there’s no cold or hard selling.

 This soft-sell approach, whereby you’re armed with information about each lead, puts your team in a great position to open up conversations where they’re asking questions and showcasing their expertise.
 By asking the right questions and enabling your lead to say ‘yes’, you feed their desire to complete the sale.
-The following lead generation tactics will help speed a sale long by encourages buyers to come to their own conclusion:
+The following lead generation tactics will help speed a sale along by encouraging buyers to come to their own conclusion:

 Positive words of encouragement can help your lead articulate their thoughts.
 Expand on why you agree and avoid just saying “yes” or “exactly!”.